DH-Center-Tuebingen/Spacialist/README.md

     - For `.env`: `php artisan db:seed --class=DemoSeeder`
 4. Run `vendor/bin/phpunit`

+Note: To re-run all migrations you can use this command `php artisan migrate:fresh --seed  --seeder=DemoSeeder --env=testing`

 ## Screenshots

 For more screenshots have a look at the [screenshot folder][scr_folder]